jeromezero/panic/drafts/02/02-panic.md

 The Brownsville Police Department vehemently disagrees with statements made by Miller, who, under pressure from the authorities, subsequently retracted her commentary.

 "This was Mexican drug traffickers killing Mexican drug traffickers," Douglas insisted.
 "And Blake is no Mexican drug trafficker."
 He slapped a photograph onto the surface of his desk.
 A head shot of Louis Blake--a pale, pudgy teen with a shock of short but unruly brown hair.
-His cheeks and the bridge of his nose are rosy with dense acne or some sort of rash.
+His cheeks and the bridge of his nose were rosy with dense acne or some sort of rash.

 "These kids take too much LSD and get lost out in the bush," said Douglas.
 "It happens all the time.
 He's lucky he found Masey's instead of the massacre."

 Masey's Gun Shop and Shooting Range is a moated fortress on the banks of the Rio Grande.
 Guests literally fire across the river into Mexico.
-It's about five miles West of the Gulf of Mexico and about 20 miles East of Brownsville--where the closest E.R. is located.
+It's about five miles West of the Gulf and about 20 miles East of Brownsville--where the closest E.R. is located.

 <!-- NOTE: setting - Brownsville -->